ba-st/Willow/docs/Migration-Guide.md

 For example to configure the behavior on mouse over, send `on mouseOver` then configure as usual.

-For custom events, use `on eventNamed:` followed by a symbol with the Javascript method to call.
+For custom events, use `on eventNamed:` followed by a symbol with the JavaScript method to call.
 This custom interaction assumes by default that no serialization is required on the triggering component.
 To override this behavior, simply add the corresponding serialization command, for example: